grandadmiral-thrawn/smashDB/README.md

 Recent updates to SMASHER!
 ---------

+- V. 0.1.1.: fixed a bug that happens if your start date and time is on the 0th hour of the 0th minute that would generate an extra day of null output:

+        ## THIS CODE WAS ADDED ON 08/26/2015 -- it appears we could end up over writing one value each time we run this if we don't skip it due to dealing with the 2400 convention!
+                    if valid_dates[0] == self.daterange.dr[0] - datetime.timedelta(days=1):
+                        valid_dates = sorted(self.od[probe_code].keys())[1:]
+                    else:
+                        pass

 - V. 0.1.1 : added PAR MAX method and SOLAR MAX method.
 Methods will try to execute first, and fail to old method if not present.